mcgarrah/legendary_quick_quiz/FAQ.md

 ## No questions are loaded; How do I load them?

-In the **Settings** page, there is a section with buttons to Import, Export and Clear the Questions.
-By not selecting a JSON file on that page, it will automatically, load the `initial_questions.json` file from the webroot directory.
+~~In the **Settings** page, there is a section with buttons to Import, Export and Clear the Questions.
+By not selecting a JSON file on that page, it will automatically, load the `initial_questions.json` file from the webroot directory.~~

+Someone likely pressed "Clear Questions" on the Settings page.
+Go to Settings and press the "Import Questions" to reload them.

-## Can I use HTML in the Question fields?
+## Can I use Markdown or HTML in the Question fields?

 Not at this time.
 There is no provision for passing HTML or other presentation attributes thru for display.